qzi/qzi.github.io/source/_posts/technology/hexo-go.md

 Hexo Next already supported the mermaid nested. https://github.com/theme-next/theme-next.org/blob/source/source/docs/tag-plugins/mermaid.md

+Next use its own tag system to convert the diagram. so we need to fixed it aligning the common markdown practice.

+`npm install hexo-filter-mermaid-diagrams save`

+This filter will convert the indicator ````mermaid`  to `<pre class="mermaid">`, and then mermaid.js will filter  the elememet and redender them.

 # Force to refresh the browser
 Presss `Shift + Command + R` to force to refresh the browser(Chrome) to test the result in Mac